Visit Haw Pha Bang - an extremely beautiful temple in Laos

 The very elaborate structure with the gold and glass decoration is set on a multi-level raised platform.
 The multi-tiered roof of Haw Pha Bang is decorated with stylized Naga finials at the roof’s ends.
 The center top of the roof is a “Dok so faa” which is a decorative element including 17 spires found in a lot of Laos temples.
 The wooden front facade is carved with the Buddhist depictions in gold and green color.
 The entrance of Haw Pha Bang is the stairways with multi-headed mythological snakes of Naga extending across the balustrades.
 The inside of the temple is a large and very ornate gilded alter where the Phra Bang Buddha is to be preserved and shrined.

-Visiting the Haw Pha Bang temple
+Visit the Haw Pha Bang temple